NotsoanoNimus/NETBinaryCookie/NETBinaryCookie/NETBinaryCookie/docs/NuGet.md

 ### Feedback

-Please submit any bug reports, feature requests, or other concerns on the [project's GitHub page](https://github.com/NotsoanoNimus/NETBinaryCookie).
+Please submit any bug reports, feature requests, or other concerns on the [project's GitHub page](https://github.com/NotsoanoNimus/NETBinaryCookie)
+(where you can also find a lot more juicy information about the `binarycookies` file format!).

-To send appreciation, feel free to send me a direct email: `github@xmit.xyz`
+To drop me a line, feel free to send me a direct email: `github@xmit.xyz`

 ### Example Usage